Changan Alsvin: Second generation (Alsvin V5) (2012–2017)

 Both front and rear DRGs have been redesigned and just like the original Changan Alsvin with styling resembling the first generation Mazda 3, the styling of the Alsvin V5 was criticized of resembling the second generation Mazda 3.

 The Alsvin V5 is equipped with a Blue Core 1.5 liter inline-4 16V DOHC DVVT engine producing 84 kW and 145Nm with a 5-speed manual transmission or a 4-speed automatic transmission.

-Second generation
+Third generation (2017–present)

-The second generation Changan Alsvin debuted at the 2018 Beijing Auto Show in April 2018 and is completely redesigned.
-Prices ranges from 49,900 to 65,900 yuan positioning it under the Changan Eado DT subcompact sedan.
+The third generation Changan Alsvin debuted at the 2018 Beijing Auto Show in April 2018 and is completely redesigned.

-The safety performance features in the second generation Alsvin includes Antilock Breaking Systems (ABS) with Electronic Break-force Distribution (EBD) technology, adaptive cruise control, hill-start assist, blind-spot warning system, rear view camera, tyre pressure monitoring system.
+The safety performance features in the second generation Alsvin includes Antilock Braking Systems (ABS) with Electronic Brake-force Distribution (EBD) technology, adaptive cruise control, hill-start assist, blind-spot warning system, rear view camera, tyre pressure monitoring system.
 The infotainment system in the second generation Alsvin also features the updated InCall intelligent interconnect system.

-The second generation Changan Alsvin is available with either a 1.4 liter engine with 101hp or 1.5 liter engine with 107hp mated to a 5-speed manual transmission or 5-speed DCT gearbox.
+The third generation Changan Alsvin is available with either a 1.4 liter engine with 101hp or 1.5 liter engine with 107hp mated to a 5-speed manual transmission or 5-speed DCT gearbox.